-CTC beam search decoder¶
+Beam search decoder¶

 🐸STT uses the Connectionist Temporal Classification loss function.
 For an excellent explanation of CTC and its usage, see this Distill article: Sequence Modeling with CTC.
 This document assumes the reader is familiar with the concepts described in that article, and describes 🐸STT specific behaviors that developers building systems with 🐸STT should know to avoid problems.

 Note: Documentation for the tooling for creating custom scorer packages is available in How to Train a Language Model.
 Documentation for the coqui_stt_ctcdecoder Python package used by the training code for decoding is available in Decoder API reference.

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 when, and only when, they appear in all capitals, as shown here.